University of Greifswald: 1456–1600: Founding

 The University of Greifswald was founded on 17 October 1456 with the approval of the Holy Roman Empire and the Pope.
 This was possible due to the great commitment of Greifswald's lord mayor, Heinrich Rubenow, who was also to become the university's first rector, with the support of Duke Wartislaw IX of Pomerania and Bishop Henning Iven of the local St Nicolas' Cathedral.
 The founding took place in the local cathedral, which was later remodeled by Caspar David Friedrich and his brother and can still be visited today.
 The founding of the university was made possible by a decree that restricted teaching activity at the University of Rostock (founded 1419).
 Several professors left Rostock for Greifswald to continue their work there, where Heinrich Rubenow took the chance of establishing his own university.
 Originally, the university consisted of the four traditional divisions: Theology, Philosophy, Medicine and Law.

 In the late Middle Ages the University of Greifswald was one of the most important centers of science in the Duchy of Pomerania.
-The rest of Pomeranian schools – including those in Szczecin and Stargard – did not have the university status in this time.
+The rest of Pomeranian schools – including those in Stettin and Stargard – did not have the university status in this time.
 Nowadays in Germany, there are only three older universities by count of the years of existence: the University of Heidelberg (established 1386), the University of Leipzig (1409), and the University of Rostock (1419).

 International co-operation with other institutions of higher education in northern Europe existed already in the earliest years, sparked and accelerated by the transnational trading network Hanse.
 From 1456 until 1526, 476 Scandinavians were enrolled at Greifswald University and 22 faculty members as well as six rectors came from Scandinavia.
 This was a relatively high percentage compared to the total number of students at the time.
 Sources suggest a relatively segregated life of Swedish students in the primarily German university though.